AlexanderMok/alux/README.md

 # alux
-This is a online store case using Servlet, JSP, JDBC
+This is a online store case using Servlet,JSP and JavaBean